 The individual must be a citizen or eligible immigrant.
 Eligible immigrants include: refugees, persons granted asylum, lawful permanent residents.
 Refugees and persons granted asylum are eligible immediately.
 Lawful permanent residents (LPR) who entered the U.S. after 8/22/96 must be in status for five years before they are eligible.

-Individuals who are determined eligible for Medicaid will have a choice of enrolling in one of 2 managed care plans, Neighborhood Health Plan of RI or UnitedHealthcare.
+Individuals who are determined eligible for Medicaid will have a choice of enrolling in one of 3 managed care plans, Neighborhood Health Plan of RI, UnitedHealthcare, or Tufts Health Plan.

-You can apply on-line here or by submitting a paper application which you can download here.
+You can apply on-line at healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.
 Eligibility will generally be determined by using data about income, citizenship, immigration status and other required information from other government agencies.
 Applicants may be asked to provide paper documentation if a computer data match is not possible.
 A paper application is also available from the Department of Human Services.
 People who need help applying can meet with a Navigator in their community.
-Click here to find a Navigator or call 2-1-1.
+Find a Navigator online at https://tinyurl.com/RI-Navigators-2018 or call 2-1-1.